A-Robinson-8/JiMo/README.md

 "We regret to inform pilots that, due to budget cuts, new triangle ships will be fitted with reinforced hull where the lasers used to be."

+## Release

+Smashteroids was entered into GMTK Jam 2018 via itch.io on 02/09/2018

 ## Overview

 * Developed in Haxeflixel for GMTK Jam 2018